Carter Kieboom Preview, Player Props: Nationals vs. Mets

 Carter Kieboom At The Plate

-- Kieboom has driven in a run in four games this season (40.0%), including two games with multiple runs batted in.
+- In four games this season (36.4%), Kieboom has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in five of 10 games so far this season.
+- He has scored in five of 11 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.